sakshidotdedxd/Enterprise-Hardware-Management-CRM/README.md

 This project will build a scalable Salesforce CRM solution for a hardware retail chain or wholesale supplier.
 The system will be designed to handle multi-location operations and streamline core business processes.
 The CRM will:

 # 1.)
 Track Customer Accounts, Distributors, and Purchase Orders :
 a.)
-All customer and distributor information will be digitized using custom Salesforce objects. b.)
-Purchase histories, orders, and payment statuses will be linked to each account for easy tracking. c.)
-Manage Stock Levels Across Multiple Branches/Warehouses: d.)
-Real-time inventory tracking across locations will ensure stock availability is always visible. e.)
+All customer and distributor information will be digitized using custom Salesforce objects.

+b.)
+Purchase histories, orders, and payment statuses will be linked to each account for easy tracking.

+# 2.)
+Manage Stock Levels Across Multiple Branches/Warehouses:
+a.)
+Real-time inventory tracking across locations will ensure stock availability is always visible.

+b.)
 Inventory will automatically update when new orders are placed or fulfilled, preventing manual errors.

-# 2.)
+# 3.)
 Automate Low-Stock Alerts and Supplier Reordering:
 a.)
-The system will generate automatic notifications when stock drops below defined thresholds. b.)
-Reorders to suppliers will be triggered automatically to maintain inventory levels efficiently. c.)
-Provide Dashboards for Revenue, Top Products, and Branch Performance: d.)
-Interactive dashboards will display key metrics such as sales trends, branch performance, and top-selling products. e.)
+The system will generate automatic notifications when stock drops below defined thresholds.

+b.)
+Reorders to suppliers will be triggered automatically to maintain inventory levels efficiently.

+# 4.)
+Provide Dashboards for Revenue, Top Products, and Branch Performance:
+a.)
+Interactive dashboards will display key metrics such as sales trends, branch performance, and top-selling products.

+b.)
 Management will have a clear overview to make informed business decisions.

 # 3.)
 Streamline the Order Process and Payment Tracking:
 a.)
-Orders will be processed systematically within the CRM, with automated invoice generation and payment status updates. b.)
-This reduces manual intervention, minimizes errors, and speeds up the order-to-payment cycle. c.)
+Orders will be processed systematically within the CRM, with automated invoice generation and payment status updates.

+b.)
+This reduces manual intervention, minimizes errors, and speeds up the order-to-payment cycle.

+c.)
 By implementing these features, the solution will be practical, scalable, and directly aligned with the needs of medium-to-large hardware businesses.
 It will enable operational efficiency, provide clear visibility into stock and sales performance, and support management in making timely, informed decisions.